danlentz/printv/README.md

            (b (- a 86400)))
        (format-universal-time nil b))

-Might return `"Tuesday, April 16, 2013 11:45:50 AM EDT"`, but
+Might return `"Tuesday, April 16, 2013 11:45:50 AM EDT"`, but the significant calculation that is performed to arrive at this result is not apparent from just the result of this evaluation.
+To get a better understanding what is happening, one needs to see the values that are lexically bound to the symbols `a` and `b`.
+PRINTV supports this kind of introspection by providing special handling of LET and LET* binding
-the significant calculation that is performed to arrive at this result is not apparent from just the result of this evaluation.
-To get a better understanding what is happening, one needs to see the values that are bound to the lexical variables `a` and `b`.
-PRINTV supports this kind of introspection by providing special handling of LET and LET* binding forms:
+forms:

     (printv
       (let* ((a (get-universal-time))